Danielerikrust/CH9121/README.md

 **Installation**

 Copy *Serial_Port_Parameter_Configuration_Full.py* to the /lib directory of your Pico.
 Create that directory in Thonny if not already present.
-Add "import Serial_Port_Parameter_Configuration_Full" to *main.py*.
-This saves the network preferences into the CH9121 chip while powered.
+To save the network preferences into the CH9121 chip while powered add this to *main.py*.

+    import Serial_Port_Parameter_Configuration_Full

 https://thonny.org/